Appendix D — Pandas tutorial#

 4 | 1.5 | b |

-Selecting subsets of rows#
+Selecting only certain rows#

-, we first build the boolean selection mask…
+we first build the election mask.

 mask = df["team"] == "b"